Jewelry District (Los Angeles)

-The Jewelry District is a section of Downtown Los Angeles where a variety of jeweled products are sold.
+The Jewelry District is a section of Downtown Los Angeles where a variety of jewelry is sold.

 History

 The Jewelry District is predominantly made up of early twentieth-century buildings.
 Half of the area falls under the greater "Historic Core" of downtown Los Angeles, which spans between Hill and Main Streets, and 3rd and 9th streets.
 The median year in which the buildings in the area were built was 1923.
 The oldest building to remain in the district is located on 543 South Broadway Avenue—a three-story, 32,600-square-foot commercial space that is now occupied by Teresa's Bridals.

 Creation

 The influx of jewelry stores in the area did not come about until after the 1960s, when gold came to be seen as a safer investment than U.S. dollars.
 Gold was a great attraction and it was indeed popular not only for its benefits, but for the style it gave.
 Before this surge, the California Jewelry Mart dominated the local industry with its establishment on 607 S. Hill Street.

 The district became even more popular with the opening of Saint Vincent Jewelry Center, housed in the former Bullock's complex with a European-inspired alley of restaurants.
 Across from St. Vincent's is the State Theater building, a twelve-story red brick office building and theater.
 Across from the theater was another office building, one that accommodated a drug store in the early 20th century.
-Behind the theater, along 7th street, is Speckels Building, an office building turned garment manufacturing center, and Provident Loan Association, a not-for-profit organization that provided short term loans for gold and jewelry.
+Behind the theater, along 7th street, is Spreckels Building, an office building turned garment manufacturing center, and Provident Loan Association, a not-for-profit organization that provided short term loans for gold and jewelry.
 It was the last remaining of the many not-for-profit loan societies of the late 19th and early 20th century.
 Also on Hill Street in this area is Jasper Building, a 14-story office building built in 1928, and Warner Bros.
 Downtown Building, a 9-story theater and office building built in 1920, both of which were converted to accommodate jewelry manufacturing.